stefanjwojcik/ErcotMagic/Full Build TDD.md

-Here's a breakdown of the project into major pillars, with subtasks that you can approach incrementally.
-This structure also aligns with building a business around it:
+Here's a breakdown of the project into major pillars, with subtasks:

 ---